This article is part of a larger series on POS Systems.

 Upserve is cloud-based, but you have the option to hardwire your Upserve terminals similar to a legacy POS setup.
 This increases offline functionality considerably—you’ll never lose kitchen communications when your internet goes down—but it can come with an installation fee of $1,700 or more.
 You also have the option to add handheld tablets equipped with contactless card readers.

-Upserve POS Features
+Upserve by Lightspeed Standout Features

 Functionally, Upserve is very similar to Toast.
 Both systems pitch themselves primarily as alternatives to mainline, locally installed POS systems like MICROS.
 The major difference between Upserve and Toast is in the more nuanced features and what modules each system offers in their baseline memberships.
 Upserve, for example, includes its Workforce and Marketing tools in its Core membership.
 Unlocking the system’s robust inventory features, however, requires upgrading to Pro or Pro Plus.
 Small restaurants that are more concerned with marketing than inventory will likely prefer Upserve.